 RICO’s breadth is significant, applying to any “pattern of racketeering activity,” which is defined as having within the preceding 10 years committed two or more predicate acts — that is, such acts as mail fraud, murder, or trafficking in obscene material on which a subsequent RICO prosecution is based, or predicated.
 RICO has several civil law provisions that allow for private parties to collect damages if a violation occurs.

-Supreme Court considers using RICO law against organization trying to shut down abortion clinics
+Supreme Court considered using RICO law against organization trying to shut down abortion clinics

 Although the main focus and use of RICO is directed toward organized crime, it has also been applied to various white-collar crimes, such as fraud prosecutions.
 But the most controversial application has involved activity traditionally thought to be covered or protected by the First Amendment.